ViRGIS-Team/UnityTransportDiscovery/README.md

 # This Package

+This package provides a simple but effective LAN wide broadcast server discovery mechanism for Unity Netcode for Gameobjects.

-This package is a fork of the Unity [Netcode for GameObjects Extensions Network Discovery package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/com.community.netcode.extensions).
+The package is a fork of the Unity [Netcode for GameObjects Extensions Network Discovery package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/com.community.netcode.extensions).

 It has been made into a standalone package and has been updated for more recent versions of Netcode for GameObjects.

+The example code has been moved to a seperate test project to avoid overstuffing this package and keep things simple.

 # NetworkDiscovery